-The SFMTA Strategic Plan's four overarching goals help to shape how the Agency prioritizes its attention, resources and staff:
+The SFMTA Strategic Plan's four overarching goals will shape how the Agency prioritizes its attention, resources and staff over the next 6 fiscal years:

-- 1. A safer transportation experience for everyone. - 2.
-Make transit, walking, bicycling, taxi, ridesharing and carsharing the preferred means of travel. - 3.
-Improve the environment and quality of life in San Francisco. - 4.
-Create a workplace that delivers outstanding service.
+- Create a safer transportation experience for everyone. - Make transit, walking, bicycling, taxi, ridesharing and carsharing the preferred means of travel. - Improve the environment and quality of life in San Francisco. - Create a workplace that delivers outstanding service.